e-c-k-e-r/vall-e/docs/models.md

 These embeddings *could* instead be added on top of the input prompt embedding instead of serving as additional tasks (similar to injecting position embeddings), but additional experimentation is required to see if the model both can work under this and/or benefits from this.

+These embeddings can also be substituted out for a "text semantic" embedding, rather than tokenized phonemes, as the text conditioning input.
+* Additionally, methods like [BLT](https://github.com/facebookresearch/blt) can replace this instead, as patching the audio portion wouldn't gain much benefit due to it already being quantized audio.

 #### Language Embedding

 This embedding provides the requested language for the model to be aware of.

 This *mostly* isn't necessary, but VALL-E X's paper mentions needing a token for the language itself, and other solutions like XTTS2 provides a language token as well.

+In reality, this seems to help govern the accent / general mannerisms associated with that language.
+* For examples:
-In practice, this seems to help govern the accent / general mannerisms associated with that language.
-For example, prompting French or German with the language set to `en` will give typical foreigner speech of trying to speak a language they don't know.
+  * prompting French or German with the output language set to `en` will give typical foreigner speech of trying to speak a language they don't know.
+  * prompting a Japanese speaker with the output language set to `ko` or `zh` will offer little changes to the spoken language (at least no nuance I can hear as an EOP).
 * Consequently, since this does tie to accents more, ***extreme*** attention is to be paid to the dialects being trained against, instead of naively grouping, say, all of Spanish to one language code.
+  * unfortunately, this does mean that audio annotated as English is dialect/accent-agnostic, per the dataset.

 This embedding probably helps the model with being able to perform cross-lingual outputs, but I did not do any experimentations on a model without this, as the reference `ar+nar-llama-8` was trained with this from the beginning with the small Japanese in my dataset anyhow (and maybe the `ar+nar-retnet-8` experiment).